 All commercial pools have that as a requirement – it’s code.
 So, even though it’s not an “inspected” pool, that’s the best way to do it.
 And from a liability perspective, that eliminates some concerns so it may be a situation where you could reduce some insurance costs if you can do some of these things, like putting “No Diving” signs around, and doing your part as a vacation rental home owner in saying, hey, the signs were there, you know if somebody – god forbid – hurts themselves diving in your pool.

-AT: Yeah, try to protect yourself from the silly decisions your guests could make.
-Sounds good!
-So, it sounds like it’s important to have signs posted and also make sure that your pool guy knows that this is a vacation rental so he can have the chemicals set up correctly for that.
+To protect yourself from the silly decisions your guests could make.
+It’s important to have signs posted and also make sure that your pool guy knows that this is a vacation rental so he can have the chemicals set up correctly for that.